luizcieslak/audioprint/README.md

 #How to run it in MATLAB

 * Fork the repo and add the folder in MATLAB Path.
-* open the inputScript.m and modify the variables puting your own .wav file
+* open the inputScript.m and modify the variables puting your own .wav file:
   ```
   speech = audioread('yourfile.wav');

   info = audioinfo('yourfile.wav');
   ```
 * Run the inputScript.m
-* Run the myNeuralNetFunction puting the MFCC generated as a parameter
+* Run the myNeuralNetFunction puting the MFCC generated as a parameter:

   ```
   myNeuralNetFunction(MFCC);
   ```